8 min reading time

 "Pain in the musculoskeletal system is in many cases related to inflammatory processes in the body.
 Unfortunately, we cannot eat ourselves pain-free.
 But there are foods that have an anti-inflammatory effect, nourish our supporting connective tissue and support bone and muscle function.

-In this way we reduce the risk of osteoporosis and thus also of bone fractures, such as vertebral fractures, and consequently chronic back pain," knows Dr. Irene Brunhuber, specialist in internal medicine and Mayr doctor at the Park Igls Health Centre.
+In this way we reduce the risk of osteoporosis and thus also of bone fractures, such as vertebral fractures, and consequently chronic back pain," knows Dr. Irene Brunhuber, specialist in internal medicine and former Mayr doctor at the Park Igls Medical Spa Resort.

 Modern Mayr Medicine recommends